2644556969/compression/CIFAR10compress/README.md

 HE-transformer expects serialized models to have inputs as placeholders, and model weights stored as constants.
 * `test.py` also performs this serialization.
 Finally, `test.py` also optimizes the model for inference, for example by folding batch norm weights into convolution weights to reduce the mutliplicative depth of the model.

-By default, three models are trained on logit data
+By default, train.py trains these three models are trained on logit data

 cnn (depth 8)